-Managers that are emotionally intelligent can quickly read and be aware of their employees emotions and potential issues within their team that need immediate mediation.
+Managers that pocess a level of Emotional Intelligence can quickly read and be aware of their employees emotions and potential issues within their team that need immediate mediation.
 A toxic workplace is a workplace that is marked by significant drama and infighting, where personal battles often harm productivity.
 Toxic workplaces are often considered the result of toxic employees, or workers who are motivated by personal gain (power, money, or special status), use unethical, mean-spirited and sometimes illegal means to manipulate and annoy those around them; and whose motives are to maintain or increase power, money or special status or divert attention away from their performance shortfalls and misdeeds.
 It is managements responsibility to recognise these environments, toxic employees and use correct techniques to indirectly attempt to mediate the situation.

 Toxic employees do not recognise a duty to the organisation for which they work or their co-workers in terms of ethics or professional conduct toward others.
 Toxic employees define relationships with co-workers, not by organisational structure but by co-workers they favour and those they do not like or trust.
 This phenomenon harms both the company and the other employees, including those who are not direct targets.
 Co-workers are distracted by drama, gossip and by choosing sides in the ongoing animosity.
 This can translate into lost productivity.
 Positively motivated and ethical employees may try to speak up to a toxic employee but this can make them a target.
 Over time, positively motivated employees drift away from the workplace and only employees comfortable in the negatively charged atmosphere remain on staff.
 Fellow employees may begin to experience physical symptoms from the stress and worry over whether they or someone they care about in the work place may be targeted.
 This can even develop into a clinical depression requiring treatment.

 A toxic workplace is a direct result of failure by the leader to use emotional intelligence.